dcraig93/GovScan-Carnegie-Mellon-Policy-Innovation-Lab/README.md

 ## 2. Use Cases
 #### Federal Goverment
 * Use GovScan to navigate Federal Regulations, summarize public comments, and provide agencies the ability to compare data reporting across all 50 states.
+#### State Goverment
-* State Goverment - Use GovScan to improve federal program compliance and benchmark peer competitors.
+* Use GovScan to improve federal program compliance and benchmark peer competitors.
+#### Local Government
-* Local Government - Use GovScan to reduce governoring costs and garner greater benefits from state and federal programs.
+* Use GovScan to reduce governoring costs and garner greater benefits from state and federal programs.
+#### Nonprofit
-* Nonprofit - Use GovScan to reduce administrative costs and improve document organization.
+* Use GovScan to reduce administrative costs and improve document organization.
+#### Consulting
-* Consulting - Use GovScan to retrieve data from in-house databases and improve market research for clients.
+* Use GovScan to retrieve data from in-house databases and improve market research for clients.
+#### Legal
-* Legal - Use GovScan to improve document review and build a stronger case in court.
+* Use GovScan to improve document review and build a stronger case in court.
+#### Military
-* Military - Use GovScan to draw strategic insight from open source adversary documents.
+* Use GovScan to draw strategic insight from open source adversary documents.

 ## GovScan in action: <a href="https://youtu.be/xSBFVVNNgTY" target="_blank">Prototype Demonstration</a>